 - The ability to deliver confidential information, including detailed case files, regarding criminals and wildlife criminal networks to trusted individuals within a government agency, more easily bypassing potential bureaucracy and corrupt officials

 We collect information and produce actionable intelligence, we build networks of collaborators in the field, we research the ‘modus operandi’ of the organizations behind environmental crime, we map and target the individuals and organizations that are profiting from wildlife trafficking, poaching, illegal fishing and illegal logging, and when possible, we share intelligence with trusted law enforcement agencies.

 The information that we collect from various sources and through different means is used to produce actionable intelligence and feed our investigative projects, launch new information gathering activities, better understand the players, and when possible, facilitate the arrest and prosecution of the individuals behind environmental crimes.
 We also share information with other organizations and law enforcement agencies through our Confidential Intel Briefs (CIBs).

 It is this expertise and flexibility that allows Earth League International to operate in situations and locations where other NGOs or governmental agencies are unable or unwilling to operate.

 Positive outcomes associated with an intelligence-led approach to include:

-- Increased intelligence activity that directly leads to the disruption of the wildlife trafficking networks and supply chains;
+- Increased intelligence activity that directly leads to the disruption of the trafficking networks and illegal wildlife supply chains;

-- Better quality evidence that facilitates the arrest and prosecution of higher-level traffickers, middlemen, and corrupt officials – the players that truly control the wildlife supply chains:
+- Better quality evidence that facilitates the arrest and prosecution of higher-level traffickers, middlemen, and corrupt officials – the players that truly control the illegal supply chains and the trafficking;

 - Expanded cooperation among stakeholders, including NGOs, governments, and law enforcement authorities; and